tech-writing-lab/style-guide/README.md

 ## Contribute

-If you would like to help improve this project, feel free to create issues and pull requests.
+If you would like to help improve this project, feel free to create [issues](https://github.com/tech-writing-lab/style-guide/issues)+ and pull requests.

 ## License